107 Best Bars in New Orleans, Louisiana

 French Quarter

 Despite its name, blues rarely makes the bill at this Decatur Street link in the national chain.
-The midsize venue embraces rock, country, soul, funk, and world music, and it's one of the city's most reliable destinations for national touring acts.
-The adjoining restaurant hosts a popular gospel brunch.
+The midsize venue embraces rock, country, soul, funk, and world music, and it's a reliable destination for national touring acts.
+The restaurant serves dinner before shows, and the Voodoo Garden, in the adjoining courtyard, hosts outdoor live music on weekends.
 The Parish, a more intimate offshoot upstairs from the main house, books edgier, up-and-coming groups.

 Howlin' Wolf